Skip to main content

 Visas and immigration history check

 All non-UK nationals must complete an immigration history check.
 Your application may be considered by our course teams before this check takes place.
-This means that we may request your portfolio and/or video task before we identify any issues arising from your immigration history check.
+If your course requires a portfolio and/or video task, we may request these before we identify any issues arising from your immigration history check.
 Sometimes your history may mean that we are not able to continue considering your application.
 Visit our Immigration and visas advice page for more information.

 External student transfer policy

-UAL accepts transfers from other institutions on a case-by-case basis.
-Read our Student transfer policy for more information.
+UAL considers transfers from other institutions on a case-by-case basis.
+Read about how to apply to transfer into year 2 or 3 on our Undergraduate Apply page, and read our Student transfer policy for more information.

 Alternative offers